google/accompanist/README.md

 A library that provides easy-to-use modifiers for displaying a placeholder UI while content is loading.

 ### 🌊 [Flow Layouts](./flowlayout/) (Deprecated)
-See our [Migration Guide](https://google.github.io/accompanist/flowlayout/) for migrating to Pager in Compose.
+See our [Migration Guide](https://google.github.io/accompanist/flowlayout/) for migrating to FlowLayout in Compose.

 ### 🧭✨[Navigation-Animation](./navigation-animation/)
 A library which provides [Compose Animation](https://developer.android.com/jetpack/compose/animation) support for Jetpack Navigation Compose.